lucasmazza/lucasmazza.github.io/content/about.md

 #### Senior Software Engineer, 11/2020 - Present - <small>São Paulo, Brazil / Remote</small>

+I'm helping Remote rapid growth through working on new features from different product areas, recruiting and onboarding new engineers and advocating for developer experience and platform stability as we expand into multiple countries and business verticals.

 <h3 class='heading-with-icon'>
   <img src='/images/companies/podium.jpg' class='company-icon'>
   <a href='https://podium.com'>Podium</a>